serratus/quaggaJS/index.md

 more possible clashes, or false-positives.
 One should take care of the order the readers are given, since some might return a value even though it is not the correct type (EAN-13 vs. UPC-A).

+The `multiple` property tells the decoder if it should continue decoding after finding a valid barcode.
+If multiple is set to `true`, the results will be returned as an array of result objects.
+Each object in the array will have a `box`, and may have a `codeResult` depending on the success of decoding the individual box.

 The remaining properties `drawBoundingBox`, `showFrequency`, `drawScanline` and `showPattern` are mostly of interest during debugging and visualization.